Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-The readers may notice that our argument for separation under $\P_\vep$ is reminiscent of similar ones in the studies of SDE's and SPDE's on pathwise uniqueness of solutions by excursion theory (cf. \cite{BBC} and \cite{BMP}), except that in the present context, the excursions of immigrant clusters can overlap in time without waiting until the earlier ones die out.
-Nonetheless, as in \cite{MMP}, we can still use some inclusion-exclusion arguments to get separation of our approximate solutions which is uniformly in $\vep$.
-(See Section~\ref{sec:sepSOL}.)
+The readers may notice that the above argument to obtain separation under $\P_{\varepsilon}$ is reminiscent of the use of excursion theory in studying pathwise uniqueness in SDEs and SPDEs (cf. Bass, Burdzy and Chen \cite {BBC} and Burdzy, Mueller and Perkins \cite{BMP}).
+The major difference, however, is that in the present case, the immigrant processes can overlap in time without waiting until the earlier ones die out.
+In order to use conditional separation of the approximating pairs, we resort to an inclusion--exclusion argument as in Mueller, Mytnik and Perkins \cite {MMP}.
+The result is \textit{uniform separation} of the approximating pairs under $\P_{\varepsilon}$.
+It states that for some constants $T,\Delta\in(0,\infty)$ independent of ${\varepsilon}$, $\sup_{0\leq s\leq T}\llVert X_s-Y_s\rrVert _\rap$ under $\P_{\varepsilon}$ are uniformly bounded below by $\Delta$ with uniformly positive probability for all small ${\varepsilon}\in(0,1)$, or more precisely

-Under $\Q^i_\vep$, an application of Girsanov's theorem shows that $X^i(\1)$ is a constant multiple of a $4$-dimensional Bessel squared process near its birth time and hence has a known growth rate.
-To obtain conditional separation of the approximating solutions under $\Q_\vep^i$, we will show that the local growth rate of $Y$ near $(x_i,s_i)$ is smaller than this known growth rate of $X^i(\1)$, which in turn will be smaller than the local growth rate of $X$ near $(x_i,s_i)$.
-The latter step will use the known modulus of continuity of the support of super-Brownian motion.
+Then it is not difficult to argue that any two true solutions to (\ref {eqmainSPDE}) as a limit of our approximation pairs separate with strictly positive probability.
+See Section~\ref{secsepSOL} for the details.

-To introduce the appropriate local growth rate from the above scheme, we need to identify a growing space-time region starting at $(x_i,s_i)$ and then identify the sub-collection of immigrant clusters from $Y$ which can possibly invade this region in small time.
-For the former, we envelope the support processes of $Y^j$ and $X^i$ by \emph{approximating} parabolas of the form
+The conditional separation under $\mathbb Q^i_{\varepsilon}$ of the two approximating solutions concerns a comparison of their local masses over a growing space--time region.
+We envelop the support processes of $X^i$ and $Y^j$ by \emph{approximating} parabolas of the form

-for $\beta$ close to $1/2$ and consider the propagation of these parabolas instead of that of the support processes.
-The almost-sure growth rate of the support process of super-Brownian motion shows, for example, that
+for $\beta$ near $1/2$ and consider the propagation of these parabolas instead of that of the support processes.
+The known modulus of continuity for the support of super-Brownian motion implies that, for example, the support of $X^i$ satisfies